WHERE IT ALL BEGAN

 The inspiration to build was second nature to a young Patrick McGinnis and with the family values of grit and perseverance so important to his upbringing, Patrick left his job in DuPont in 1976 and dug the foundations of his ﬁrst house in Iveagh Park, Gortgare.

 It turned out to be the biggest ‘development’ of his life.
 Newbuildings Primary School quickly followed and Patrick earned himself a reputation for honesty, quality and consistency.
-With more demand for his work throughout the the north west Patrick built a team of people he could rely on, such as the hard working.
-With the help of Edward Allingham, Jim Brolly and Vincent Mailey, Patrick took his business to another level.
+With more demand for his work throughout the the north west, Patrick built a team of people he could rely on and with the help of the hard working Edward Allingham, Jim Brolly and Vincent Mailey, Patrick took his business to another level.

 Next Level Construction

-In 1989 the company became Braidwater named after a construction project at the water mill in Ballymena.
-The ﬁrst Belfast job was also in 1989 two landmark home developments.
-Soon after that, the company began working for Ulster University, building student accommodation in Coleraine, Derry and Jordanstown – projects that opened up opportunities to build nursing homes and hotels in England.
+In 1989 the company became Braidwater, aptly named after a construction project at the Braidwater mill in Ballymena.
+The ﬁrst Belfast jobs were also in 1989 with a development called Hermitage Park which was followed by Malone Meadows.
+Soon after that, the company began working for the University of Ulster, building student accommodation in Coleraine, Derry and Jordanstown – projects that led onto new opportunities to build nursing homes and hotels in England.

-Other signature developments included Derry’s Sainsbury ﬂagship development and the revitalisation of the quay walkway adjacent to the Strand Road including the 7 screen cinema & multi storey car park at Quayside Shopping Centre.
+Other signature developments in Derry included Sainsbury’s and the revitalisation of the quay walkway adjacent to the Strand Road, including the 7 screen cinema & multi storey car park at Quayside Shopping Centre.

 Building More Than Buildings